 There are also a few new faces in the group.
 One of those is the visionary Mark Solloway.
 Mark has been rallying for more than 20 years, from early beginnings in a Ford Escort on road events in West Wales, through competing on UK stage events, and the 2000 and 2004 London to Sydney Marathons and other long-distance events.
 From that background, Mark and his team are now recognised and respected, in both the Historic Rally scene in the UK and Europe, and the WRC, as the finest builders of Historic Group 4 Escorts in the sport.
 (GB)

 Another new face is a veteran of Classic Plus, where Bill handled the development of the organization's complex custom software, which helped them become the leaders in the promotion and sale of vintage vehicles especially lorries and vans from pre 1930.
 The generic software solutions currently available are not able to address the specifics that collectors search for when researching vintage autos.
-The problem was solved by working with scores of collectors, getting data points from a questionnaire, and then creating a robust custom software solution tailored to the searches.
+The problem was solved by working with scores of collectors, getting data points from a questionnaire, and then creating a unique custom software development solution tailored to the searches.
 He's an expert collector of Bugattis and often speaks at collector clubs and auctions.
 He also writes a column in Vintage Run Magazine where he also handles some editorial duties.